-Upon emergence from bankruptcy, we adopted Fresh Start Accounting in accordance with ASC 852.
+Upon emergence from bankruptcy, we adopted fresh start accounting ("Fresh Start Accounting") in accordance with ASC 852, Reorganizations ("ASC 852").
 A newly created entity, Intelsat S.A. became our ultimate parent company for financial reporting purposes.
-We evaluated the events between the Effective Date and February 28, 2022, and concluded that the use of an accounting convenience date of February 28, 2022 would not have a material impact on our consolidated statements of operations or consolidated balance sheet.
+We evaluated the events between the Effective Date (as defined in Item 2, Note 1-Background and Summary of Significant Accounting Policies) and February 28, 2022, and concluded that the use of an accounting convenience date of February 28, 2022 ("Fresh Start Reporting Date") would not have a material impact on our consolidated statements of operations or consolidated balance sheet.
 As a result, the consolidated financial statements after the Fresh Start Reporting Date are not comparable with the consolidated financial statements on or before that date.
 See Item 2, Note 3-Fresh Start Accounting.